-Super Lawyers Magazine has named five of our attorneys to the Super Lawyers and Rising Stars lists in 2020.
+Super Lawyers Magazine has named three of our attorneys to the Super Lawyers and Rising Stars lists in 2022.

-You and your family likely visit property that belongs to others on a fairly regular basis.
-The majority of these visits are routine and end without serious harm having been inflicted upon anyone.
+You and your family likely visit property that belongs to others on a regular basis.
+Most of these visits are routine and end without serious harm having been inflicted upon anyone.
 However, some people find themselves injured while on the property of another.
 You may not know what to do if you or a loved one are badly hurt at someone else’s home or business.
 Your injuries can be very extensive, and your family might be facing significant medical bills as a result.

 Ohio law allows for premises liability lawsuits to be filed by those who are injured on the property of another individual or business.
-These suits can seek to recover damages that you have suffered including due to your injury.
+These suits can seek to recover damages that you have suffered, including due to your injury.
 However, a premises liability case can be very confusing in many instances.
 Who holds responsibility for your accident?
 At Kisling, Nestico & Redick, our premises liability attorneys understand how Ohio’s premises liability laws determine who owes you damages for your injury.